marekhudyma/marekhudyma.github.io/_posts/2020-12-01-java-15-new-features.md

 ## [JEP 360: Sealed Classes (Preview)](https://openjdk.java.net/jeps/360)

-`Sealed classes` feature enable more fine-grained inheritance control.
+`Sealed classes` feature enables more fine-grained inheritance control.
 It allows to define allowed subtypes.
-In the example below, we define a class `Shate` that permits be extended only by two subtypes: Circle and Rectangle.
+In the example below, we define a class `Shape` that permits be extended only by two subtypes: Circle and Rectangle.
-The `Circle` class extends Share and is marked as `non-sealed`.
+The `Circle` class extends `Shape` and is marked as `non-sealed`.
 The `Rectangle` class is marked as `sealed`, and permits to be extended only by class `YellowRectangle`.

 ```java